News» Go to news main

 “Spring doesn’t wait for paperwork,” said Keddy.
 “It’s spring whether there’s a pandemic or not.
 Summer is still coming, pandemic or not.
 Your crops are still going to need to be planted and harvested.”

 Earlier this year In Western Canada, COVID-19 was ravaging Alberta’s meat processing workforce — both local and temporary foreign workers alike.
-Employees were falling ill in numbers so high that one of the facilities — the Cargill Canada beef processing plant in High River became home to North America’s largest single-site outbreak at one point, requiring shutdowns.
-The interruptions highlight a case study for what happens to the entire food supply system when problems occur at the processing and manufacturing level.
+Employees were falling ill in numbers so high that one of the facilities — the Cargill Canada beef processing plant in High River — became home to North America’s largest single-site outbreak at one point.
+Putting aside questions of worker’s rights and safety for now — a topic deserving of far more elaboration than this article can provide — the outbreaks led to reduced operations or complete plant shutdowns.
+Consider what these interruptions highlight: a case study for what happens to the entire food supply system when problems occur at the processing and manufacturing level.

-He explains that 90 per cent of beef consumed in Canada is processed in just a few different plants, Cargill being one of them.
+He explained that 90% of beef consumed in Canada is processed in just a few different plants, Cargill being one of them.
 An interruption at these facilities causes problems at each end of the food supply chain.
 Consumers will have less access to meat because product isn’t moving down the line at its usual pace and quantities — restocking empty shelves takes longer and prices climb, further compounding access issues for those who can’t afford the higher price tags.
 But looking backwards in the supply chain after processing delays also paints a troublesome picture.

 Jeannie van Dyk (Class of ’78), a Nova Scotian dairy farmer and vice-chair of the Agropur Dairy Cooperative’s board of directors, said the pandemic has put a lot of pressure on dairy producers and processors too.
 When the food service industry came to a halt as a result of lockdowns, the demand for dairy products across the country plummeted.
 Despite an increase in orders from food retailers, it wasn’t enough to cover the loss from restaurant business, said van Dyk.